Our mission is to inspire San Francisco to discover local nature.

 We connect youth and adults to urban ecology in San Francisco because we believe in the importance of engaging with local nature.

 By organizing habitat restoration projects throughout diverse neighborhoods in San Francisco, we seek to empower local communities with tools to participate in stewardship, citizen science, and lifelong learning.

 At Nature in the City, we deeply value our partnerships.
 We're enthusiastic about working with individuals and organizations who share our love for nature.
 If you have a bright idea for a collaboration, please reach out — we can't wait to hear from you.

 Will you take part?
 Together, let's explore nature in the city.

 Earth Island Institute is Nature in the City's fiscal sponsor.

-For 25 years, Earth Island Institute has been a hub for grassroots campaigns dedicated to conserving, preserving, and restoring the ecosystems on which our civilization depends.
+Earth Island Institute has been a hub since 1982 for grassroots projects and campaigns dedicated to conserving, preserving, and restoring the ecosystems on which our civilization depends.